radRoy/imageProcessTif/README.md

     - id 01,02,03,04,05 in the train,
     - id 06 in the val,
     - id 07 in the test set.
-  - The purpose of dataset04 is to try to achieve bett validation evaluation scores (therefore, I think, better validation prediction images (which is the ultimate goal)) with 3dunet.
+  - The purpose of dataset04 is to try to achieve better validation evaluation scores (therefore, I think, better validation prediction images (which is the ultimate goal)) with 3dunet by increasing the number of train images.

-- **dataset05.0**
+- **dataset05**
   - The purpose of this dataset is to get better validation performance metrics by increasing train sample size by pooling together ct3 (aka tnnt2) images from babb02.1 and babb03 microscope sessions.
+  - Goal: Heart segmentations (CT3 stainings (Troponin))
   - babb02.1 and babb03 have the heart stain in the 638 and autofluorescence in the 488 nm laser channel (babb03 also has two other autofluo. channels, but these are not used for training in this dataset).
   - voxel size x, y, z [micron^3 / pixel] = 2.53, 2.53, 10
     - resolution [pixel / micron] = 1 / (10 * 2.53 * 2.53) = 0.015622803